A CRF-based Framework for Tracklet Inactivation in Online Multi-Object Tracking: Method

 \section{Method}

-In this section, we first make a brief description for the baseline tracker, Tracktor++.
-After that, the formulation of the proposed CRF framework is presented.
-Then, we show how the feature functions are designed by taking the interaction between different targets into account.
+In this section, we first make a brief description for the baseline tracker.
+Next, the formulation of the proposed CRF framework is presented.
+Then we show how the feature functions are designed by taking the interaction between different targets into account.
 Finally, the method for CRF inference and parameter estimation is introduced, including the two techniques employed to keep the number of CRF nodes fixed.